Georgia State Route 85: Special routes

-State Route 85 Alternate
+Alternate route

 State Route 85 Alternate (SR 85 Alt.) is a 18.7 mi alternate route of SR 85 that connects the Shiloh and Woodbury areas, via Warm Springs.
 From its southern terminus to Warm Springs, it is concurrent with U.S. Route 27 Alternate (US 27 Alt.).

 The highway that would eventually become SR 85 Alt. was established in 1930, SR 85 was established from south of Shiloh to SR 41 in Warm Springs, with the Muscogee County portion and a small portion just slightly north of the Muscogee–Harris county line having a completed hard surface.
 By the middle of 1933, the portion of the highway from about Ellerslie to Warm Springs had a "sand clay or top soil" surface.
 The next year, the segment of the highway just south-southwest of Warm Springs was shifted westward to a curve into the city.
 At the end of 1936, two segments were under construction: around Shiloh and just west-southwest of Warm Springs.
 By the middle of the year, a portion from approximately halfway between Waverly Hall and Shiloh to Warm Springs was under construction.
 Near the end of the year, the entire highway from Columbus to just south-southwest of Waverly Hall had a completed hard surface.
 A portion north-northeast of Waverly Hall was under construction, while the rest of the Waverly Hall–Warm Springs segment had completed grading, but was not surfaced.
 By mid-1939, a small portion just south of Waverly Hall had a completed hard surface.
 The year ended with the segment from Waverly Hall to Warm Springs having a completed hard surface.

 In 1940, SR 163 was built from Warm Springs to Woodbury.
 By the middle of 1941, SR 163's segment just northeast of Warm Springs was under construction.
 In 1942, a portion of SR 163 northeast of Warm Springs had completed grading, but was not surfaced.
 By the end of 1946, SR 85 was shifted eastward to a more direct path between Columbus and Manchester.
 Its old path between south of Shiloh and Warm Springs was redesignated as a southerly extension of SR 163.
 By the middle of 1950, US 27 Alt. was designated on SR 163 from south of Shiloh to Warm Springs.
 By 1952, SR 163 was redesignated as SR 85W.
 That year, SR 85W's segment south of Warm Springs was reverted to being designated as SR 163.
 The next year, this was undone.
 Also, the segment of SR 85W from Warm Springs to Woodbury had completed grading, but was not surfaced.
 By the middle of 1955, this segment was hard surfaced.
 Between 1960 and 1963, US 27 Alt. was shifted eastward off of SR 85W and onto SR 85E.
 About thirty-three years later, SR 85W was redesignated as SR 85 Alt.